← Back to 史記

 21

-He arrived in Chu.
-Zhuang Sheng's home backed the outer wall.
-He brushed through thorns and thistles to the door.
-He resided very poorly.
-However, the eldest son opened the letter and advanced a thousand gold, as his father said.
-Zhuang Sheng said: 'You can quickly go.
+When he arrived in Chu, Zhuang Sheng's home backed onto the outer city wall.
+He had to push through weeds and thistles to reach the gate; Zhuang Sheng lived in deep poverty.
+Nevertheless, the eldest son opened the letter and presented the thousand gold, as his father had instructed.
+Zhuang Sheng said: “You can quickly go.
 Be careful not to stay!
-When your younger brother is released, do not ask the reason.'
-The eldest son already went.
-He did not pass Zhuang Sheng but privately stayed, offering and presenting what he privately carried to the Chu state's nobles who handled affairs.
+When your younger brother is released, do not ask the reason.”
+After the eldest son left, he did not return by way of Zhuang Sheng but stayed in secret, using the gold he had brought privately to make gifts to powerful nobles in Chu.

 22